nopnop2002/esp-idf-ssd1306/README.md

 # SPI BUS selection
 ![config-spi-bus](https://user-images.githubusercontent.com/6020549/202815807-6c2df14f-f38e-4032-94fb-da1723607279.jpg)

-The ESP32 series has three SPI BUSs.
+The ESP32 XTENSA series has three SPI BUSs.
 SPI1_HOST is used for communication with Flash memory.
 You can use SPI2_HOST and SPI3_HOST freely.
 When you use SDSPI(SD Card via SPI), SDSPI uses SPI2_HOST BUS.